-The initial stages of Project construction include grading activities that would alter existing conditions on the property by removing topsoil and vegetation.
-These temporary impacts during construction will be addressed by the required preparation, approval and implementation of a Project specific Storm Water Pollution Prevention Plan, further discussed in the Hydrology section of this document, as well as a Fugitive Dust (PM10) Control Plan, further discussed in the Air Quality section of this document.
+The initial stages of project construction include grading activities that would alter existing conditions on the property by removing topsoil and vegetation.
+These temporary impacts during construction will be addressed by the required preparation, approval and implementation of a project specific Storm Water Pollution Prevention Plan, further discussed in the Hydrology section of this document, as well as a Fugitive Dust (PM10) Control Plan, further discussed in the Air Quality section of this document.

-The Project will be conditioned to comply with the recommendations and design criteria in the Project specific Preliminary Geotechnical Investigation.
+The project will be conditioned to comply with the recommendations and Design Criteria in the project specific Geotechnical Analysis required as a Condition in the City's General Plan.
 Compliance with adopted procedures for grading and erosion will mitigate impacts associated with grading the site to less than significant with the implementation of the following conditions:

-- All future grading shall be performed in accordance with the grading ordinance of the City of Desert Hot Springs. - The Project contractor shall adhere to the recommendations contained within the Project specific Geotechnical Investigation throughout grading and construction activities. - A grading plan that outlines measures to contain any run off shall be prepared and submitted to the City for approval. - The Project proponent shall prepare and implement (throughout all construction activities) a Stormwater Pollution Prevention Plan (SWPPP) and a Fugitive Dust (PM10) Control Plan.
+- All future grading shall be performed in accordance with the grading ordinance of the City of Desert Hot Springs. - The project contractor shall adhere to the recommendations contained within the project specific Geotechnical Report throughout grading and construction activities. - A grading plan that outlines measures to contain any run off shall be prepared and submitted to the City for approval. - The project proponent shall prepare and implement (throughout all construction activities) a Stormwater Pollution Prevention Plan (SWPPP) and a PM10 Fugitive Dust Control Plan.

-c) Be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the Project, and potentially result in on- or off-site landslide, lateral spreading, subsidence, liquefaction or collapse? $\bowtie$
+Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Mitigation Measures: None c) Be located on a geologic unit or soil unstable, or that would become unst a result of the Project, and potentiall in on- or off-site landslide, lateral sp subsidence, liquefaction or collapse? table as y result reading, \boxtimes

-The existing onsite area has an elevation drop of 10 feet, from the northwest to the southeast, at a 2.3% grade.

-As discussed previously hazards associated with liquefaction, lateral spread and landslides are not expected.
+The onsite area has an elevation drop of 8 feet, from the north to the south, at a 2.4% grade.
+As discussed previously hazards associated with liquefaction, lateral spread and offsite landslides are not expected.